JoergHeseler/stl-metadata-extractor-for-archivematica/README.md

 ### In the command line prompt:

-You can use the validator at the command line prompt by typing `python stl-metadata-extractor.py --file-full-name=<filename>`.
+You can use the validator at the command line prompt by typing `python stl-metadata-extractor.py --file-full-name=<STL file to characterize>`.

 ### Example